ROBOTIS-GIT/emanual/docs/en/platform/ros2_openmanipulator_x/ros2_setup.md

 $ cd ~/colcon_ws && colcon build
 ```

-If the colcon uild command has been completed without any errors, all the preparations for using OpenMANIPULATOR-X are done.
+If the colcon build command has been completed without any errors, all the preparations for using OpenMANIPULATOR-X are done.

 ## [Communication Converter](#communication-converter)